A pint of Irish 'black gold' is not a bad option, but we’re even more excited about raising somewhat smaller glasses of Irish drinks.

 The malted barley that is used is typically (with a few exceptions) dried in closed ovens, so the smoke never gets to influence the taste, whereas in Scotland it's much more common to dry malted barley over fire and in smoke and then distill it twice.

-The differences in the production method influence the flavour profile of the Irish Whiskeys that tend to be lighter and smoother, which makes them very approachable.
+in the production method influence the flavour profile of the Irish Whiskeys that tend to be lighter and smoother, which makes them very approachable.

-In the spirit of the Irish and to make things just a tiddly bit more complicated, not all Irish Whiskeys are of this kind.
+In the Spirit of the Irish and to make things just a tiddly bit more complicated, not all Irish Whiskeys are of this kind.
 In fact, 90% of them are a blend of single pot-still and another two types:

 - made from corn or wheat, distilled in column stills and particularly light in style.